 The 4 key benefits I have found with TUT training are:

-Improved Form – As mentioned above, a typical TUT training protocol calls for 45 to 60 second set ranges; this means you are training with lighter weights.
+As mentioned above, a typical TUT training protocol calls for 45 to 60-second set ranges; this means you are training with lighter weights.
 We have all seen the guy at the gym who puts 2 plates on the bench but has no business training with that weight.
 He bounces the weight off his chest or excessively arches his back.
-The bottom line is increased load generally results in compromised form.
+The bottom line is increased load generally results in a compromised form.

-Reduced Risk of Injury. – This final point goes hand in hand with improved form.
+This final point goes hand in hand with improved form.
 The better your form, the less likely you are going to get injured.
-For the post 45 athlete and weekend warrior, there is simply less margin for error when it comes to training.
+For the post 45 athletes and weekend warriors, there is simply less margin for error when it comes to training.
 You can no longer get away with the same stuff at 55 that you did at 25.
 TUT is a great way to mix things up especially if you have a few injuries on the mend.
 The focus is less on WHAT you are your lifting and more HOW you are lifting.